freddy38510/quasar-app-extension-ssg/README.md

 quasar ext invoke ssg
 ```

-Now, you can developp this App Extension without uninstall/install it each time you change something in it.
+Now, you can develop this App Extension without uninstall/install it each time you change something in it.

 ## Usage